Ravi Shankar (poet): Controversies

 Shankar became the subject of several controversies during 2010.
 He won a settlement against the NYPD, after being racially profiled under the stop-and-frisk policies later found illegal by New York Superior Court Judge Shira Scheindlin, and appeared on NPR to discuss his wrongful arrest.
 He was later arrested and convicted of a misdemeanor in a few public cases including driving with a suspended license.
-He served 90 days in Hartford Correctional Centeras a pretrial confinement, an experience which he wrote about in The Hartford Courant.
+He served 90 days in Hartford Correctional Center as a pretrial confinement, an experience which he wrote about in The Hartford Courant.

 In 2013, Shankar resigned from teaching at Central Connecticut State University. to accept an International Research Fellowship at the University of Sydney, where he received his PhD from the University of Sydney researching the racial roots of mass incarceration and the genre of the prison memoir.
-He also filed suit against the public university system of Central Connecticut and won a settlement of $60,409, paid by the college authority to Shankar, in exchange for his resignation.
+He also filed suit against the Connecticut State Colleges and Universities and won a settlement of $60,409, paid by the college authority to Shankar, in exchange for his resignation.
 He has published a memoir about his experiences entitled "Correctional," excerpts from which have been published in The New York Times, the Daily Beast, the Hartford Courant, The Common (magazine) and the Michigan Quarterly Review.